Auckland teen to travel to Denmark to testify against alleged cyber criminal

 The girl and her mother will travel to Denmark to give evidence at the trial next week.

-New Zealand police officers, employees from the father's business, from Long Bay College, and from Vodafone will give evidence by Skype - alongside Danish police and tax officials, as the man is also charged with tax evasion.
+New Zealand police officers, employees from the father's business, from the school, and from Vodafone will give evidence by Skype - alongside Danish police and tax officials, as the man is also charged with tax evasion.

 The 27-year-old man is unlikely to go to prison, however, as he has been diagnosed with a personality disorder.